Rashid Behbudov: Biography

-Rashid Behbudov was born in Tbilisi in 1915.
-His father, Majid Behbudov, was a singer as well.
+Between 1934 and 1944 Behbudov worked at the Philharmonic Theater in Yerevan.
+In the mid-1940s, composer and pianist Tofig Guliyev began creative collaboration with Behbudov.
 In 1945, upon the invitation of Tofig Guliyev, Rashid Behbudov moved to Baku.
-In the same year, he was assigned the main role of Asgar in the film Arshin Mal Alan (The Cloth Peddler), based on a play by Uzeyir Hajibeyov.
+In the same year, he was assigned the main role of Asgar in the film The Cloth Peddler (1945 film) (Arşın Mal Alan), based on a play by Uzeyir Hajibeyov.
 His role in this film combined with his vocal skills brought him fame throughout Azerbaijan.

-In a short time, Behbudov became also prominent Azerbaijani pop singer.
+In a short time, Behbudov also became a prominent Azerbaijani pop singer.
 His combination of vocal masterpieces ranged from classical performances to lyrical songs.
-Behbudov's rare vocal talent gave him opportunity to travel beyond the "Iron Curtain" of the Soviet Union, and as a singer he toured with concert performances in several countries of the world, including Iran, Turkey, China, India, Japan, Argentina, and many other countries in Europe, Asia and Latin America.
+Behbudov's rare vocal talent gave him an opportunity to travel beyond the "Iron Curtain" of the Soviet Union, and as a singer he toured with concert performances in several countries of the world, including Iran, Turkey, China, India, Japan, Argentina, and many other countries in Europe, Asia and Latin America.
+He sang his songs in Russian, Azerbaijani, Armenian, Georgian, and a dozen other languages.

-In 1966, he created the State Song Theater, which still carries his name, and became its soloist and artistic manager.
+In 1966 he created the State Song Theater, which still carries his name, and became its soloist and artistic manager.